These dyeable eggs are a fun alternative to dyeing real eggs this Easter. We tried them out to see if they're worth it!

 Since the kit comes with only four colors, they have recipes to create new colors.
 We had fun with this and my daughter loved seeing how different colors could mix to create something (like blue and red creating purple – her favorite color).

-My review: For $3, this is such a fun kit and a different way to dye eggs!
+My review: For the cost, this is such a fun kit and a different way to dye eggs!
 I love that the eggs dried quickly and can't accidentally get broken.
 The eggs came out a light mix of colors, so I can use them in my décor which I love.

 Alternatives to Dyeing Eggs